pusher/chatkit-swift/README.md

 github "pusher/chatkit-swift"
 ```

-Run `carthage update` to build the framework and drag the built `PusherChatkit.framework` and `PusherPlatform.framework` into your Xcode project.
+Run `carthage update` to build the framework and drag the built `PusherChatkit.framework`, `PusherPlatform.framework` and `PushNotifications.framework` into your Xcode project.

 ## Deprecated versions